ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab2_instructions.md

 **If you could not attend the labs or do not have the code for ListyCity, follow the instructions in Lab 2 Example - Instructions.**

+**Include a README.md in your GitHub repository with Student Details, References and Resources, and Verbal Collaboration sections.
+You may use the README.md from the previous lab.
+Ensure all information is updated.**

 Hints:

 1. You may want to use the `onClick` callbacks of Compose components such as `Button`, as demonstrated in the lab.